iainquayle/birch/ideas.md

     ```
     f = {ok} => ... | {err as {value, value}} => ... | {err} => ...
     ```
+    will not be able to do struct currying or over application in a sane way, and will require some hack for clean no value variants. issue with currying, is if a struct has a subset of fields of another struct, then it will obviously choose the smaller one even if you may still want the full. while currying and over application would be hypothetically possible in these cases, it would essentially be blind from the callers perspective. over application could also be an issue as you are essentially saying that you dont need to match the match exactly.
     - pros
         - very simple, along the lines of elixir simple
         - makes binding syntax simple